 Pavement markings

 Pavement markings are essential to help differentiate bus-only lanes from other traffic lanes.
-Pavement markings combine with road signs and traffic signals provide important information about the direction of traffic, and where vehicles may or may not travel.
+Pavement markings combined with road signs and traffic signals provide important information about the direction of traffic, and where vehicles may or may not travel.

 Signs